-I began researching, meeting people and connecting with folks who had lost weight to put together my own routine and developed a real training and nutrition plan.
-I began this new plan my senior year of college (2013-2014) and lost 30lbs.
-In the 6-8 months after graduating college I lost another 50lbs, bringing my entire weight loss to 80lbs, weighing in at 135lbs at my lowest but averaging around 150lbs comfortably.
+I started by reaching and talking to people who had either lost weight themselves or who were professionals in the industry and used their advice to put together my own plan, developing workout routine and nutrition plan.
+I kicked this off during my senior year of university (2013-2014) and was able to lose 30lbs!
+In the 6-8 months after graduating college, I lost another 50lbs, bringing my entire weight loss to 80lbs, weighing in at 135lbs at my lowest but averaging around 150lbs comfortably.

 Workout 5x Weekly @ Least 60 minutes a Day

 (30min) HIIT Training, Circuit Training, Interval Training, Strength Training

 Each day I would focus on a different muscle group and aim to burn 5-600 calories a session at a minimum and completing at least 400 reps total for my workouts

 The schedule above is what a standard week would look like but there was an occasional variation, including workout classes, different machines, variation in reps/sets and times completed.

 Eliminate: White bread, white rice, whole milk, white pasta, processed foods, soda/juice, Pork, Beef, Fried Foods, Mayonnaise

 Substitutes: Whole wheat/Whole grain bread, brown rice/quinoa, whole wheat pasta/Zucchini noodles, whole foods, water/seltzer water (100 ounces of water daily)